Analyzing the Impact of Adversarial Examples on Explainable Machine Learning: Introduction

 The semantic similarity model, like the model under attack, is subject to adversarial examples.
-It is thus difficult to determine which model committed the mistake when this form of attack discovers a legitimate adversarial example: it was either the model being attacked or the model employed to impose the constraint.
+It is, thus, difficult to determine which model committed the mistake when a legitimate adversarial example is discovered, as it was either the model being attacked or the model employed to impose the constraint.
 Storing the attacks and predicting the results for models can help distinguish attacks and model errors.
-The explainability of the model clearly tells the reader to understand when an attack is generated and what features make the model classify incorrectly.
-In this way, future models can be modeled and explained easily to better understand the attacks.
-The other limitation of related work is that there are research papers on adversarial attacks and explainability machine learning models, but the concepts are not combined with NLP. \cite{mathews2019explainable}.
-In this paper, we have examined the impact of adversarial examples on the explainability of the ML model.
+The explainability of the model helps understand when an attack is generated and what features make the model classify incorrectly.
+In this way, future models can be developed to easily explain and understand the attacks.
+The other limitation of current research is that while current efforts have investigated adversarial attacks and explainability in ML models, there is limited research combining them with NLP \cite{b6}.

-In addition to developing safe deep neural network (DNN) models and analyzing adversarial situations and their effects, solutions help to better understand DNNs and, as a result, improve their reliability and safety \cite{samek2017explainable}.
-Examples of adversarial perturbations include asymmetrical perturbations that are perceptually indistinguishable from human eyes yet may elude detection by a DNN.
-The use of adversarial instances provides a new domain in which to investigate the attractive aspects of neural networks.
-In this work, we propose a combination of two concepts, Adversarial attacks and Explainability, to explain the models performance after the attacks.

-Our key contributions are listed below: \begin{itemize} \item We propose to explain adversarial attacks with explainability to build a robust model against adversarial attacks on text data.